pepmartinez/cascade-config/README.md

 Asynchronous hierarchical config for node.js (env, argv, files, dirs) with inline var substitution and type conversion

 ## Quick Start
 `cascade-config` works by loading config objects from different sources and merging them together.
-5 types of sources are provided:
+6 types of sources are provided:

-* file: object is loaded using `require`
+* file: object is loaded using `import-fresh`
 * directory: a full hierarchy of files are loaded, reflecting the hierarchy in the loaded object
 * env: object is composed from env vars
+* envfile: object is loaded from a env file, using `dotenv`
 * obj: object is explicitly specified
 * args: object is composed from command line args